Cassandra Cass

 Cassandra Cass (born 1977/1978) is an American actress and performer and reality-television star.

-Cass states that she looks like a real-life Jessica Rabbit.

 Early life and transition

 She was born in Des Moines, Iowa to a housewife and a football coach.
 Her father initially had difficulty in processing her coming out as trans, but eventually came to accept it; her mother was always supportive of her daughter's trans identity.
 Her father is still alive, but her mother died from cancer.
 At some point in her early life, she came to realize she would be more comfortable and happy living as a woman.

 Cass started socially transitioning and presenting as a woman through clothing, hair, and make-up.
 After researching different pathways and with the advice of medical professionals, she later made the decision to start hormone therapy and have plastic surgery.

 After moving to San Francisco, she underwent gender affirmation.
 Cassandra is a name she chose from several sources.
-Her mother's name was Sandra, and her drag mother's name (when she was in drag performance) was Dena Cass.
+Her mother's name was Sandra, her given name was Casey, and her drag mother's name (when she was in drag performance) was Dena Cass.
 So she just combined all three to get Cassandra Cass.

 She is known for being a trans woman, and finds that performing in the entertainment world gives validation to her feminine life.